adafruit/Adafruit_CircuitPython_MCP9600/README.rst

         print("MCP9600 sensor not detected")

-This example displays the ambient/room and hot junction temperatures at one second intervals.
-Turn on the Mu editor's plotter option to see the temperatures in a real-time graph.
+This example displays the ambient/room and hot junction temperatures at 1 second intervals.
+Turn on the Mu editor's plotter option to view the temperatures in a real-time graph.

 .. code-block:: shell